ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 *If you have loaded the `scaffold.fa.masked` sequence in the previous section, you will only have the `scaffold_repmask.gff` track.
 Plase load again the files `Fst.bedgraph`, `rnaseq.bam`and `chicken.gff`.*

 **QB2.6:** Can you find an augustus predicition which is the same or very similar to the chicken lift-over?
 Write its name ("gXX").
+(The chicken lift-over has UTR information, but Augustus has not predicted them in the way we have run it.
+Search similar predicitions based only on coding sequence).

 **QB2.7:** Go to position 6,180 kbp.
 Augustus has predicted gene g112 as a merge of the chicken genes ENSGALT00000000717 and ENSGALT00000000179.
 Based on the RNA-seq evidence, which one do you think is right?